-A quick, realistic glimpse at what a trigger IS and what a trigger DOES can be hugely helpful when we stand in the face of something that we perceive to be life threatening.
-When we are triggered, this is what happens: our body and brain speeds up our heart
+A quick, realistic glimpse at what a trigger IS and what a trigger DOES can be hugely helpful when we perceive something to be life threatening.
+When we are triggered, our body and brain speed up and our heart

-to our muscles communicating the message that we are going to need to make a quick escape… so our bodies prepare to attempt escape (or tense up as if to run).
-Next, our bodies begin to pump out hormones – and its their job to help stave off bleeding and help keep us safe from infection in case we get hurt.
+to our muscles, communicating the message that we need to quickly escape.
+Our bodies prepare to fight or flee (or tense up as if to run).
+Next, our bodies begin to pump out hormones.
+It’s their job to help stave off bleeding and keep us safe from infection in case we get hurt.
 As our brain

-communicates to our body that some of its functions are less important, it then begins to shut down the part that stores memory, emotion, and thinking.
+communicates to our body that some of its functions are less important, it shuts down the part that stores memory, emotion, and thinking.